Ful medames: Africa

 In Somalia, fuul is a staple in breakfast food.
 It is often served with eggs, khubz/ceesh bread or the traditional Somali flatbread called laxoox/canjeero.
 It is very similar to the Egyptian, Sudanese, and Saudi variants of the dish, but usually spicier due to Somalis' use of the xawaash spice mixture (cumin, coriander, sage, peppercorn, fenugreek, turmeric, ginger, cardamom, cloves, nutmeg, and saffron).

 In Morocco ful is known as bissara and consists of fava beans and split green peas (known locally as jabbana) boiled together with garlic and served with cumin and seasoning.
 It is particularly popular in the north of the country and is eaten during the cold winter months.

 In Ethiopia and Eritrea, ful is one of the few dishes not eaten with a pancake-like bread called injera but is served with wheat flour bread.
 Places serving ful and the accompanying flour bread often provide a communal kitchen for patrons seeking to bake such types of breads since flour bread is not typical in the Ethiopian or Eritrean diet.
 The beans are topped, or mixed with, a combination of oil and berbere.

 Other regions

 In Malta, ful bit-tewm (beans with garlic) is usually associated with fasting during Lent and Good Friday.
 The beans are soaked in water overnight, cooked in oil with garlic and fresh or dried mint, then dressed with olive oil or vinegar before serving.

 The meal has also travelled as far as Malaysia, in particular the state of Johore, and Singapore where it has been adapted into the local recipe kacang pool, which incorporates ghee in place of oil and minced meat.
 Kidney beans and baked beans are also added to give the dish more body.
+The words kacang and pool both mean "beans" respectively in Malay and Arabic, rendering it tautological.